moveit/moveit.ros.org/install/source/index.markdown

 ## Optional: Install a Compiler Cache

-Even if you decide to not build *all* of MoveIt, building it from source can still take quite some time.
-Because of this, it can be beneficial to use a tool called a *compiler cache* to avoid recompiling files that have not been changed between builds but which with a regular build (without such a cache) would still be processed by the compiler.
-This situation is especially common when switching between different branches while developing and when `clean`ing a Catkin workspace and then rebuilding it.
+Building *all* or even just *some* of MoveIt from source can take a long time.
+A compiler cache can reduce the time by preventing unchanged files from being recompiled.
+Moveit can greatly benefit from a compiler cache as it is mostly C++, and is often recompiled.

-[ccache](https://ccache.dev) provides such a compiler cache and using it can reduce the time needed to rebuild MoveIt (and other packages) from many minutes to mere seconds.
+[ccache](https://ccache.dev), is one such compiler cache for GCC and other sufficiently similar compilers.
+Using `ccache` can reduce the time needed to rebuild MoveIt and other primeraly C++ packages.
-Note: `ccache` is only compatible with GCC and only caches (Obj)C/(Obj)C++ output, but as MoveIt is largely a C++ application it can benefit greatly.

-**Note**: as `ccache` uses the filesystem to cache objects, be sure to have sufficient free space available.
-The default maximum cache size on Debian and Ubuntu is up to 5 GB for a full cache (if there are no files in the cache, it will not take up any space).
-Configure a different maximum with the `--max-size` option.

-Refer to the [ccache website](https://ccache.dev) for more information on when the cache is used and how to change its configuration.

-### Installation (Debian/Ubuntu)
+### Installation

 On a Debian or Ubuntu system, installing `ccache` is simple:

     sudo apt-get install ccache

-### Installation (other systems)

-On other OS, consult the package manager or software store and search for `ccache`.
+For other OS, consult the package manager or software store and search for `ccache`.
 Refer to the [ccache website](https://ccache.dev) for more information on downloading and installation.

 ### Setup

-`ccache` provides a wrapper script that inserts itself between calls to GCC and the cache.
-The script is compatible with GCC command line invocations, but it must be explicitly configured for use (just installing the `ccache` package is not enough).
+To use `ccache` it must be explicitly configured for use as just installing the `ccache` package is not enough.

-To use caching with *all* invocations of GCC, it is sufficient to place the `/usr/lib/ccache` directory on the `PATH` (note: `usr/lib/ccache` is used on Debian and Ubuntu systems, adapt paths accordingly on other OS).
-By making sure `ccache` is found *before* the regular GCC, all invocations of GCC will automatically go through the `ccache` wrapper script.

-A convenient way to update the `PATH` for your user would be to append the following to the `.bashrc` file (or the equivalent user profile if not using `bash` as your shell):

-    export PATH=/usr/lib/ccache:$PATH

-The following command can be used to do this for `bash`:
+To automatically use `ccache` with all GCC compilations add the `/usr/lib/ccache` directory to your `PATH` before the regular GCC compiler (For systems other than Debian or Ubuntu this may vary).
+It is easy to enable `ccach` on startup in `bash`.
+For other shells or systems substitute the appropriate commands.

     echo 'export PATH=/usr/lib/ccache:$PATH' >> $HOME/.bashrc

-Then activate the new setting for the current `bash` session (if not using `bash`, substitute the appropriate command):

     source $HOME/.bashrc

-New sessions will automatically update the `PATH`, so this is only necessary for your current session.

-To use caching just *for specific projects*, set the `CC` and `CXX` environment variables before invoking `make`, `cmake`, `catkin_make` or `catkin build`.
+To use caching just for specific projects, set the CC and CXX environment variables before invoking `make`, `cmake`, `catkin_make` or `catkin build`.

+### Using ccache

+If setup, `ccache` is used automatically.

+To view the statistics on hit ratios and other information use the command bellow.

+    ccache --show-stats

+*Note:* `ccache` uses the filesystem to cache objects.
+The default maximum cache size on Debian and Ubuntu is 5 GB for a full cache.
+`ccache` **only uses the space it needs**.
+If there are no files in the cache, it will not take up any space.
+A different max size can be configured with the `--max-size` option.

-**Note**: `ccache` can only cache compiler output if the compiler actually outputs something.
-If a Catkin workspace has already been built, enabling `ccache` and rebuilding the workspace will not result in any caching, as most of the targets will not need rebuilding.
+*Note:* `ccache` can only cache compiler output if the compiler actually outputs something.
+If a Catkin workspace has already been built, enabling ccache and rebuilding the workspace will not result in any caching.
-To seed the cache, clean out the *build* and *devel* spaces of the workspace (either remove them manually (ie: `rm -rf build devel`) or by using `catkin_tools` (`catkin clean -y`)) and start a new build.
+To seed `ccach`, clean out the *build* and *devel* spaces of the workspace and start a new build.
+This can be done by either removeing them manually (`rm -rf build devel`) or with `catkin_tools` (`catkin clean -y`).

-Cache statistics can be output using `ccache -s`.

-Refer to the [ccache website](https://ccache.dev) for more information on controlling when the cache is used and how to retrieve statistics.
+Refer to the [ccache website](https://ccache.dev) for more information on how `ccache` works, controlling when the cache is used, changing `ccache`'s configuration, and retrieving statistics.

 ## Build MoveIt